lyzadanger/lyza-dot-com/src/content/posts/2016/01/12/making-a-service-worker/index.md

 }
 ```

-Then, I can figure out which `cache` is involved for this `fetch`.
-There are three caches in play here:
+#### 2. Which cache should I use?

+For organization, I want to stick different kinds of things into different caches.
+That allows me to manage those caches later.
+In my setup, I have three caches under the control of this service worker:

 * A `static` cache, which holds pre-cached items and any other asset that is neither an image nor content
 * A `content` cache, for HTML pages
 * An `image` cache for images

+These three cache key `String`s are arbitrary—you can call your caches whatever you like; the cache API doesn't have opinions.
 For the moment, deriving the cache key is as simple as:

 ```
   function onFetch (event, opts) {
+    // 1.
+Determine what kind of resource this is... (above)
-    // ...
+    // {String} [static|image|content]
     cacheKey = resourceType;
   }